HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/bulk-import-connections.md

 :class: border-black
 ```

-8. If an assets ports are not populated on the asset already, you may select the Auto Generate Ports option to have Hyperview create the port when importing the connections.
+8. If an asset's ports are not populated on the asset already, you may select the Auto Generate Ports option to have Hyperview create the port when importing the connections.

 ```{image} /product/connectivity/media/bulk-import-connections/image8.jpeg
 :class: border-black